The occurrence records in the Atlas are points.

-Points to grid transforms point occurrence data into a sites by species data matrix.
-This form of data allows you to compare areas by their species composition.
+Points to grid also optionally generates occurrence data into a sites by species data matrix.
+This table is effectively a series of area checklists - what species are in what grid cells.
 Sites in this tool mean grid squares.
 The output from the tool is therefore a matrix of user-defined sized grid cells by species.
 Usually, the species in question will be a species group such as Eucalyptus, lifeforms such as amphibians but can be as generic a List as you like.

 As a side-product of this tool, you can optionally generate a species richness and an occurrence density map.
 Could be handy.
 Could be illuminating?